 To get an idea of how to answer a question asking you to list words that describe your character, read the example below:

-“The five words that I feel best describe me are resilient, ambitious, optimistic, determined and humble.
-I was the first person in my family to go to college, and along with their support, these personality traits really helped me get through school and appreciate the opportunities I’ve been given.
+“The five words that I feel best describe me are resilient, ambitious, optimistic, determined, and humble.
+I was the first person in my family to go to college, and along with my family’s support, these characteristics really helped me get through school, and appreciate the opportunities I’ve been given.
 I feel that they would help me succeed in this job as well.”

 If a follow-up question is asked about one of your listed words, share a story.
 For example, say you note you’re resilient, and the interviewer asks you how so.
 You could tell a story like this one: